auth0/docs/articles/videos/get-started/10-logout.md

 1. You MUST send client_id as a query parameter when calling the /v2/logout endpoint. and the returnTo URL must be in the application’s list of allowed logout URLs.

-2. This will end the Auth0 Session for the entire tenant - i.e. for all defined applications, not just the one that matches the client_id supplied!
+2. This will end the Auth0 Session for the entire tenant, i.e. for all defined applications, not just the one that matches the client_id supplied!
 Passing the client_id just tells the logout endpoint where to look for the logout URL white-list.

-In either place, under **Allowed LogoutURLs**, specify the logout URLs; you must include the protocol - either `http://` or, as we would recommend, `https://` - otherwise the call will fail.
+In either place, under **Allowed LogoutURLs**, specify the logout URLs; you must include the protocol&mdash;either `http://` or, as we would recommend, `https://`&mdash;otherwise the call will fail.
 Https should always be used for production environments.
 The URLs provided in the Allowed Logout URLs list are also case-sensitive, so the URL used for logout must match the case of the logout URLs configured on the dashboard.
 However, do note that the scheme and host parts are case insensitive.
 For example, if your URL is `http://www.Example.Com/FooHoo.html`, the `http://www.Example.Com` portion is case insensitive, while the `FooHoo.html` portion is case sensitive.

 After the user logout occurs Auth0 will only redirect to a URL that is defined in this list.

 Note that if you redirect the user back to the application after logout and the application redirects to an identity provider that still has an authenticated session for that user, the user will be silently logged back into your application and it may appear that logout didn’t work.
-In these cases, we recommend that you have a specific logout landing page in your application so you can tell the user that they successfully logged out - and, if desired, you can also warn them that they may still be logged into their identity provider.
+In these cases, we recommend that you have a specific logout landing page in your application so you can tell the user that they successfully logged out and, if desired, you can also warn them that they may still be logged into their identity provider.
 </details>

 <details>